Lienz: History

 Located on the important trade route from Venzone in Friuli to Salzburg, the market town of Lienz received city rights on 25 February 1242.
 In 1278 the Counts finished Burg Bruck, a castle that until 1500 served as their local seat.
 When the Meinhardiner became extinct in 1500 upon the death of Count Leonhard of Gorizia, their estates were bequeathed to the Habsburg King Maximilian I and finally incorporated into the County of Tyrol.
-From the status of an Imperial residence, Lienz sank to the insignificance of a provincial town within the Habsburg monarchy.
+From the status of a princely residence, Lienz sank to the insignificance of a provincial town within the Habsburg monarchy.